calebemachado/visual-nuts-test/README.md

 - to find the country with the highest number of official languages.
 - to find the most common official language(s), of all countries.

+You can find the JSON files inside resources folder, containing two files, both was based on JSON above listed but was modified to make some tests.

 ## Requirements

 - It was made with Java 18 but should be compatible with 11 and above.